ocirede/Udemy_course_Python_small_projects/README.md

 ### **Projects Overview**

 This repository contains a collection of small Python projects, each designed to help me practice and learn different aspects of Python programming.
-The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle.
+The projects include a mix of object-oriented programming (OOP), game development, and graphical applications using libraries like Turtle, Tkinter or Pandas.

 ### **1. Birthday Automated Mail**
 - **Description**: This project automates the process of sending personalized birthday invitation emails.
 It reads a starting template letter from a file and a list of names from another file, replacing the placeholder `[name]` with the actual recipient's name.
 The personalized emails are then saved to individual files for each recipient.